 Pricing model

-This is arguably the most important consideration for fulfillment companies looking to buy a new WMS for their business.
+This is arguably the most important consideration for fulfillment companies looking to buy a new WMS for ecommerce business.
 WMS’ come with various pricing models and it is on the fulfillment business to figure out what meets their preferences and requirements.

 The WMS might charge per user or per transaction volume.
 Transactions in this case might refer to orders, line items per order, or the number of units per order.